mj-crabtree/unix-admin/logbooks/lab05.md

 PATH=/usr/local/bin:/bin:/usr/bin
 ```

-Display does not appear to be set at this time.
+`DISPLAY` does not appear to be set at this time.

-3. *To which directory does the cd command set you now?*
+3. *To which directory does the `cd` command set you now?*

 ```sh
 student@UWS ~]$ cd